History of Ivanka Trump in Timeline

 In January 2017, Ivanka Trump resigned from her position at the Trump Organization.

-In January 2017, Seven Ivanka Trump's trademarks were approved in China between her father's inauguration.
+In January 2017, seven of Ivanka Trump's trademark applications in China were approved between her father's inauguration and Chinese President Xi Jinping's state visit.

-March 29, 2017: Appointment as Advisor to the President
+March 29, 2017: Appointment as First Daughter and Advisor to the President

 On March 29, 2017, Ivanka Trump was appointed "First Daughter and Advisor to the President," a government employee.

-May 2017: Accompanied Father on Visit to Israel
+May 2017: Visit to Israel with President Trump

-In May 2017, Ivanka Trump and her husband accompanied her father on the latter's first official visit to Israel as president.
-She also visited the Yad Vashem Holocaust memorial and the Church of the Holy Sepulchre during the trip in May 2017.
+In May 2017, Ivanka Trump and her husband accompanied her father on his first official visit to Israel as president.
+As part of the trip to Israel, her father became the first incumbent U.S. president to visit the Western Wall.

-In July 2017, Ivanka Trump attended the G20 Summit in Hamburg, Germany, with President Trump.
-During the summit in July 2017, she launched We-Fi (Women Entrepreneurs Finance Initiative), a United States-led billion-dollar World Bank initiative to advance women's entrepreneurship.
+In July 2017, Ivanka Trump attended the G20 Summit in Hamburg, Germany, with President Trump and the United States delegation.
+During the summit, she launched We-Fi (Women Entrepreneurs Finance Initiative), a United States-led billion-dollar World Bank initiative to advance women's entrepreneurship.

 In August 2017, President Trump announced that Ivanka would lead a U.S. delegation to India in the fall in global support of women's entrepreneurship.

 In September 2017, Ivanka Trump delivered an anti-human trafficking speech at the United Nations General Assembly, calling it "the greatest human rights issue of our time".
-The event in September 2017 was hosted by then British prime minister Theresa May.
+The event was hosted by then British prime minister Theresa May, who personally invited Trump to patriciate.

 2017: Senior Advisor Role

-In 2017, Ivanka Trump became a senior advisor in her father's first administration.
+In 2017, Ivanka Trump became a senior advisor in her father's first presidential administration.

 In 2017, Neiman Marcus and Nordstrom dropped Ivanka Trump's fashion line due to poor sales, and other retailers followed.